 My first acquaintance with aircraft was as a very young child.
 Born 5 months before the outbreak of World War II and our house being less than 15 miles east of the centre of London, we lived under the flight path of German bombers attacking the capital.
 I was too young to remember all the windows of our house being blown out by an aerial mine but I do recall lying next to my mother in our lounge under the Government supplied Morrison air-raid shelter, a steel table, listening to the unmistakable noise of the bombers droning overhead.
 Perhaps my very first recollection of being alive was the day my mother took me to the small shed in the park at the rear of our house.
 This shed was the distribution point for gas masks.
 The man there, aided by my mother, tried to get me to put on a child’s mask, known as a Mickey Mouse mask, like the one shown below.
 This object and the even worse adult mask absolutely terrified me and I began screaming.
 I still recall me screaming and such was my protest that they gave up and I never wore the awful thing!

-My first love was steam railways, prevalent at the time of my childhood, a convenient interest since our house, 67 Recreation Avenue in Harold Wood in Essex, was less than a mile from the railway station on the four-track main line to Liverpool Street.
+My first love was steam railways, prevalent at the time of my childhood, a convenient interest since our house, 67 Recreation Avenue in Harold Wood in Essex, was less than a mile from the railway station on the four-track mainline to Liverpool Street.
 At the age of about three years I set off on my tiny tricycle and, successfully crossing what was then a main road, reached the station.
 Passing unseen below the gaze of the man in the ticket office I dragged my tricycle down the stairs and onto the platform.
 There I savoured the experience of express trains passing at 60 miles an hour until my distraught mother arrived on the scene and my adventure was over!
+The epilogue to this love of steam trains came in July 2019 when my children gave me a special present for my 80th birthday – a steam driver’s experience on the North Norfolk Railway!

 Living in Harold Wood we were not far from the RAF airfields of North Weald and Hornchurch.
 In the years following the end of the Second World War it became very common to see flights or even whole squadrons of Vampire and Meteor aircraft flying overhead our home.
 I had not the faintest inkling then that one day I would be an officer in the Royal Air Force and piloting a Vampire.

 Interest in becoming a pilot began in the CCF (Combined Cadet Force) at the Royal Liberty Grammar School at Gidea Park in Essex.
+I rose to the rank of Flight Sergeant.
 The award of a Flying Scholarship provided 30 hours flying training on Tiger Moths at the Herts & Essex Aero Club at Stapleford Tawney ending with the qualification of a PPL (Private Pilots Licence).
 After 6th form studies I enrolled for a B.Sc.Engineering (Aeronautical) at the University of London.
 I confess that this step was taken with the primary interest of flying with the University of London Air Squadron at weekends and during the summer holidays.

 The university air squadrons were part of the RAFVR.
 We had the rank of Cadet Pilots and the RAF actually paid us for our attendance at the headquarters building in South Kensington and when flying.
 When I joined, the squadron was based at RAF Biggin Hill with Chipmunk aircraft.
 I still remember my first night.
 After checking in at the Officer’s Mess, I waited for an orderly to light the fire in my room.
 After he left I soaked in the occasion.
 There was I, a nobody from nowhere, occupying a room in which some of the greatest heroes of the Second World War had spent time.
 Some of these brave men would have left the room during the day and later a fellow officer would have entered to collect personal effects!
 I felt very humble but also exhilarated at my good fortune.